Trusted By Builders, Architects & Self Builders Across The UK

 What are new thermal elements in a conversion?

 New thermal elements are new or significantly upgraded walls, floors and roofs that separate the dwelling from the outside or from unheated spaces.
-In a conversion SAP we assess these new thermal elements to make sure they meet the U-value limits in Part L and that the overall conversion meets the Building Regulations requirements.
+In a conversion SAP we assess these new thermal elements to make sure they meet the U-value limits in Part L.

 Do all loft conversions need a SAP calculation?